hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_558e018d-91d7-479e-9a46-385c298123dd-0_3.content.md

 ## Join Our Mission

-Are you interested in joining our team of AInauts?
+Are you interested in joining our team of Ainautes?
 We are always looking for talented individuals who share our passion for exploring the unknown.
 Contact us at [join@ainauts.com](#) to learn more about opportunities to work with us.

 ---